-With his students, Dr. Hohlmann builds and operates advanced gaseous particle detectors, such as GEM detectors for future nuclear physics experiments at an Electron-Ion Collider to be built in the U.S. in the 2020's and for muon tomography of nuclear contraband as a Homeland Security application.
-He and his students constructed and are operating Fl.
-Tech's only Grid Computing Cluster (see picture on the right), which is an official Tier-3 computing site on the Open Science Grid.
+With his students, Dr. Hohlmann builds and operates advanced gaseous particle detectors, such as GEM detectors for the CMS experiment at CERN and micro-RWELL detectors for EPIC, a future nuclear physics experiments at the Electron-Ion Collider to be constructed in the U.S. by 2030.
+In the past, his students constructed and operated Fl.
+Tech's only Grid Computing Cluster, which was an official Tier-3 computing site on the Open Science Grid.

-Dr. Hohlmann serves as CERN team leader for the Florida Tech HEP group and as Florida Tech's representative on the Institution Board of the CMS Muon Detector Group .
+Dr. Hohlmann serves as P.I. and CERN team leader for the Florida Tech HEP group and as Florida Tech's representative on the Institution Board of the CMS Muon Detector Group.

 He is a charter member of the RD51 collaboration at CERN, which is dedicated to developing Micro-Pattern Gaseous Detectors (MPGDs) for particle detection.
 He is Florida Tech's RD51 team leader and serves on the RD51 collaboration board.

-He also advises the Badminton Club and used to pitch for the P/SS Department's Intramural Softball Team - the "InfraRed Sox".
+He also advises the Badminton Club and plays with the P/SS Program's Intramural Softball Team - the "InfraRed Sox".

 Ph.D., University of Chicago, 1997.